CANDI: Hybrid Discrete-Continuous Diffusion Models: CANDI: Continuous And Discrete diffusion

 The noise level $\sigma(t)$ controls the degree of continuous signal degradation.
 We define a target degradation function $r^*(t): [0, 1] \to [r_{\text{min}}, r_{\text{max}}]$ that specifies the desired fraction of incorrect token coordinates exceeding the correct token’s value at each time step: $r^*(t) = (r_{\text{max}} - r_{\text{min}}) \cdot t + r_{\text{min}}$.
 We constrain $r^*(t)$ to $[r_{\text{min}}, r_{\text{max}}]$ as continuous rank degradation $r(\sigma) \to 0.5$ only when $\sigma \to \infty$, which provides no learning signal.
 This definition of $r^*(t)$ ensures that continuous rank degradation maintains a linear relation with time.
 Given the target degradation rate $r^*(t)$, we compute the required noise level by inverting \eqref{eq:percentile-formula}:

 As $r^*(t) \in (0, .5)$ for all $t \in [0,1]$, $-\Phi^{-1}(u(t)) > 0$ and thus the derived inverse is always positive.
-This schedule can be interpreted as a specific instance of entropic schedules from \citet{stancevic2025entropic, dieleman2022continuous}, where we define the information loss in terms of closeness to incorrect tokens v.s correct tokens. \paragraph{Hybrid Structured Noising Kernel} Given the distribution for the masking vector $M_t$ and the Gaussian diffusion, we now define the hybrid structured noising kernel to enable models to learn both discrete conditioning on clean ``anchor" tokens and denoising of Gaussian corruption.
+This schedule can be interpreted as a specific instance of entropic schedules from \citet{stancevic2025entropic, dieleman2022continuous}, where we define the information loss in terms of closeness to incorrect tokens v.s correct tokens.

+\textbf{Hybrid Structured Noising Kernel} Given the distribution for the masking vector $M_t$ and the Gaussian diffusion, we now define the hybrid structured noising kernel to enable models to learn both discrete conditioning on clean ``anchor" tokens and denoising of Gaussian corruption.
 We define the time marginals conditioned on clean data as follows:

 We refer to this forward corruption kernel as $q_t(\cdot | X_0)$.
 Here, $M_t, \tilde{X}_t$ are sampled from the marginals defined in \eqref{eq:masking-forward} and \eqref{eq:cont-time-marginal} respectively.
 Continuous rank degradation is controlled by $\tilde{X}_t$, which has $r(t)$ corrupted linearly with respect to time via the defined $r^*(t)$.
 Discrete identity corruption is controlled by $M_t$, which is also corrupted linearly with respect to time via $\alpha(t) = 1 - \rho(t)$.
 As both corruption forms vary linearly with time, this kernel enables the model to learn both the conditional structure and the continuous score function.
 It should be noted that this linear schedule was selected for simplicity, the optimal relation between $r^*$ and $\rho(t) = 1-\alpha(t)$ is left for future work.
 Figure \ref{fig:r-vs-rho} illustrates how the behavior of $r(t)$ and $\rho(t)$ under this new structured kernel.